What is Trade Balance?

 The TB is a specific economic indicator that shows the difference between a country or region's exports and imports over a certain period of time.
 The trade balance is a more general term used to describe the difference in international trade, trends, or discrepancies between various trade data.

-Relationship with capital outflows
+Relationship with Capital Outflows

 There is a close relationship between the two, which is usually explained through the balance of payments.
 The balance of payments consists of two main components: the trade account and the capital account.